 #7 – Derivative Security

 When the stock market opened, the difference between futures and market was huge.
 Futures that are supposed to trade at a premium were trading at a huge discount.
-This created panic among investors and they started winding up their positions.
+It created panic among investors, and they started winding up their positions.
 Many arbitrage traders also took this opportunity to make a riskless profit from this situation by buying futures and selling spots.
-Due to both these factors gap between futures and spots narrowed down but it caused a stock market crash.
+Due to both these factors gap between futures and spots narrowed down, but it caused a stock market crash.

 Effects of the Stock Market Crash in 1987

 - It also taught many lessons regarding computer trading and automated programs and software.
-The trading-clearing process was examined and rules like circuit breakers were introduced to stop trading in the event of a large fall.
+The trading-clearing process was examined, and rules like circuit breakers were introduced to stop trading in the event of a massive fall.

 - After the record fall, markets recovered quickly and gave stellar returns in upcoming years.
 The overall effect of the crash was relatively less than what was expected.

 The stock market crash of 1929 was a series of the crash that occurred on Thursday (also known as black Thursday) on which the stock market fell by 11%.
-On Monday, following Thursday the market fell another 13% and then it again fell on Tuesday.
-Whereas in 1987, the market crashed on a single day.1929 crash led to great depression which was the worst ever economic recession the world has seen.
-Unemployment rose, banks defaulted, companies went bankrupt and fed didn’t act swiftly to inject money into the system.
-In 1987, stock markets crashed but the recession didn’t follow crash due to the money injected into the system by the fed and also the reasons were more of technical nature rather than fundamental.
+On Monday, the following Thursday, the market fell another 13%, and then it again fell on Tuesday.
+Whereas in 1987, the market crashed on a single day.1929 crash led to the great depression, which was the worst ever economic recession the world has seen.
+Unemployment rose, banks defaulted, companies went bankrupt, and fed didn’t act swiftly to inject money into the system.
+In 1987, stock markets crashed, but the recession didn’t follow crash due to the money injected into the system by the fed, and also, the reasons were more of technical nature rather than fundamental.

 The 1987 stock market crash had a global impact.
 Although it had had a record fell, it recovered quickly and made a new high in 2 years.
 No recession followed the crash as anticipated until the oil crises of the 1990s.
-1987 crash as believed and researched by many was more due to technical and less due to fundamental reasons.
-The technical reasons and flaws in the trading system were overhauled to prevent any such situation to occur again.
+1987 crash, as believed and researched by many, was more due to technical and less due to fundamental reasons.
+The technical reasons and flaws in the trading system were overhauled to prevent any such situation from occurring again.